Eye (Alexander McQueen collection): Production details

 McQueen typically worked with a consistent creative team for his shows.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), returned to handle set design.
+Joseph Bennett returned to handle set design.
 Overall styling was handled by Katy England, while Gainsbury & Whiting oversaw production.
 Hair and make-up were handled by Guido Palau and Val Garland, respectively.

 Catwalk presentation

 Models walked down a 100 foot catwalk filled with several inches of water, dyed black to resemble crude oil, a major Middle Eastern resource.
 McQueen had previously used liquid runways in Bellmer La Poupée (Spring/Summer 1997) and Untitled (Spring/Summer 1998).
 The primary make-up look was heavy black eyeliner.
 The models had their skin darkened with fake tan lotion.
 Many of the models were styled with headdresses which covered their whole face except their eyes.
 Others wore black wigs.

 Sixty-eight looks were presented in the main show, with an additional nine looks presented during the finale.
 The show's soundtrack was described by Alex Kuczynski at The New York Times as "ominous disco"; it also included drums and sounds of screaming.
 The show opened with a black frock coat with heavy silver embroidery, worn with only black underpants beneath.
 Look 2 combined a black face covering with a black tailored trouser suit, a classic McQueen ensemble.
 The chainmail yashmak was presented in Look 13, styled with red and silver underpants.
 For Look 15, Gisele Bündchen wore a bodysuit covered with metallic paillettes and an embroidered headdress.
 McQueen referenced the burqa in Look 22, a black robe which concealed the face but was cut short in the front, revealing embellished black underwear.

 For the show's finale, a bed of nails rose up from the water on the floor.
 Strobe lighting played while acrobats dressed in robes resembling burqas descended from the ceiling suspended from wires, floating, gyrating, and dancing.
 Following this, the lights came back up and the models took their final turn.
 Finally, "Can You Handle It" by Sharon Redd played while McQueen walked out for his final bow in blue jeans.
 At the top of the runway, he dropped his pants to display boxer shorts styled to look like the American flag.
 The show reportedly received a standing ovation.